QVPR/teach-repeat/Troubleshooting.md

 * Stick a sharp object (screw driver / skewer) into the charging point and press the contact down, try to free it up and Miro will then turn on
 * Make sure Miro isn't resting on the charging cable while charging
 * Replace the caster (3D print a new one)

+## Miro won't boot up, two blue lights slowly flashing

+This means Miro's onboard computer (Raspberry Pi) isn't booting up successfully.
+The cause of this isn't completely clear, but it has been triggered by crashing the SSH connection to Miro when running `catkin_make` using all cores (the default).

+### Solution

+No proper fix found.
+But turning Miro off, charging the battery, then restarting fixed the issue.